pnwairfire/bluesky-web/doc/API-MET.md

 ## GET /api/v1/domains/<domain_id>/available-dates/

-This API returns the dates for which a specific d has ARL data
+This API returns the dates for which a specific domain has ARL data

 ### Request